What’s a Payday Alternative Loan (PAL), and How Can You Get One?

 Because credit unions are nonprofit institutions designed to serve the interests of their members, they are able to offer products at a lower rate than for-profit institutions that are concerned with maximizing profit.

 As such, credit unions that belong to NCUA have the option of offering PALs that come with much, much lower interest rates than other bad credit loans.
 Like payday loans, they also come with shorter terms than a traditional personal loan.
+(To learn more about bad credit loans, be sure to check out the OppU Guide to Bad Credit Loans here.)

 What are the terms for a PAL?